Adversaries monitoring Tor traffic crossing their jurisdictional border and reconstructing Tor circuits: Introduction

 In this paper we model and discuss a specific adversary versus the Tor protocol.
 The \emph{jurisdictional adversary} is similar to an adversary controlling AS(es) or IXP(s), however, the ASes and IXPs are typically located inside a jurisdiction whereas we consider a passive adversary that only monitors traffic crossing the border of a jurisdiction.
 Further, an adversary controlling an AS or an IXP would see all traffic inside their network whereas an adversary monitoring jurisdictional borders would not.

-We simulate a Tor-like network and the adversaries using two algorithms, a Tor network simulator and a reconstruction algorithm.
-The reconstruction algorithm is given traffic data generated in the Tor simulator and use this information to reconstruct the simulated network and connect users with the server they are communicating with.
-The reconstruction algorithm uses the timing, packet size, and directionality of packets in the reconstruction, that is, traffic analysis.
-We chose to write our own Tor network simulator since we wanted to partition the nodes into jurisdictions and have data we could use in the reconstruction algorithm.

-In the simulations we look at both fixed (padded) and variable packet size to see if hiding the packet size is a possible countermeasures to the traffic analysis done by the adversaries.
+We simulate a Tor network, which includes the adversaries monitoring and storing traffic crossing their border.
+A chosen coalition of jurisdictions is trying to reconstruct the simulated Tor network by analyzing the stored data using traffic analysis.
 We do not morph the Tor traffic since the adversaries are only interested in the existence of traffic and not what it looks like.

 Algorithms used to detect stepping stones analyzes streams of traffic to find intermediate nodes between the streams.
 Similarly, our reconstruction algorithm attempts to connect stream of traffic between known onion routers to recreate circuits.
-The techniques used to detect stepping stones could be used to detect onion routers and connect its incoming and outgoing traffic.
+The techniques used to detect stepping stones could be used to detect onion routers.
 The difference between the stepping stone literature and our work is the adversary we are modeling and analyzing, where we assume that the location of all onion routers is already known and we want to connect Tor traffic to reconstruct Tor circuits.